 The University will make every reasonable effort to ensure that the investigation and resolution of a report or Complaint occurs in as timely and efficient a manner as possible.
 The University's investigation and resolution of a Complaint (not including an appeal, if applicable) generally will be completed within 180 calendar days of the receipt of the Complaint or investigation report from the Title IX Office, Office of Investigations and Assessment or law enforcement, absent extenuating circumstances.
-Throughout the investigation, the complainant and the respondent will receive periodic status updates, and notice of any timing extensions, from the Title IX Director or designee.
 Prior to the case being referred to the Department of Student Conduct and Community Standards, any party may request an extension of any deadline by providing the Director of Title IX, or designee with a written request for an extension that includes reference to the duration of the proposed extension and the basis for the request.
-The Student Conduct Authority or designee may modify any deadline contained in this Policy as necessary and for good cause.